BloomTech-Labs/dep-story-squad-fe-c/README.md

 You can find the deployed project at [c.storysquad.dev](https://c.storysquad.dev/login).

+# Need Help?
+Feel free to contact any of the labs26 contributors below, or DM in Slack.
+We'd be happy to help you all get off the ground.

 ## Contributors

 |                                                      Michael Barnes                                                       |                                                              John Daly                                                              |                                                           Scott Fuston                                                            |                                                            Dawson Hamm                                                             |                                                            Jesse Marek                                                             |                                                           Johan Mazorra                                                            |                                                             Jack Ross                                                              |                                                            Jacob Tharp                                                             |